BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 	24. .
 		1. Answer:
 			1. .
-- Linux Foundation Prac Exam: run the setup.sh
+- Linux Foundation Prac Exam: run the setup.sh + 1x5gebs + 2 x 4gebs
 	1. As the Linux system administration of AVC company you have been getting complaints about the performance of some of the Linux servers used by your development team.
 After investigating the source of these performance issues you realise the number of running processes started by users is too high.
 		1. Set a limit on the number of processes users of the 'developer' group can start to 20.
 		2. Ensure that user 'Bob' who is a member of the 'developer' group is not impacted by these limits.